Which Breville Espresso Machine is Best for You?

 The Breville Duo Temp Pro

 The Breville duo temp pro is Breville’s, most basic and least expensive, offering in their lineup.

 Despite this fact, it still offers users the opportunity to espresso with the same quality as some of their higher-end machines.

 Breville can offer this machine at a lower price because there is no single fluff feature on this machine.

 Brewing is fully manual and controlled by a single central dial.
 Turning to the left will start, the espresso extraction, which will run continuously until switched back off.

 Turning the dial to the right will activate the steam or hot water, depending on which one is selected, and that’s, really it.

 There are no other features or adjustments to mess around with.
-On the duo temp pro, despite being very simple, Breville did not sacrifice in the areas that impact espresso quality.
+Despite being very simple on the duo temp pro, Breville did not sacrifice in the areas that impact espresso quality.
 It provides a low-pressure pre-infusion and comes with both pressurized and non-pressurized filter baskets.